 Automatic drawing or painting can be described as “expressing the subconscious” using any technique that eliminates conscious control and replaces it with chance.
-The basic techniques originate from spiritualism, practiced by artists such as Georgiana Houghton and Hilma Af Klint, both of whom have recently had their work exhibited in a revival of interest and appreciation of automatism and early abstraction.
+The basic techniques originate from spiritualism, practiced by artists such as Georgiana Houghton and Hilma Af Klint, both of whom have recently had their work exhibited in a revival of interest and … Continue reading Making a Mark: The Art of Automatism

 Cardiff Print Workshop members are making prints in response to the theme of the Chapter Arts Car Bootique, and the Diffusion photography festival, which is Revolution.
 It was suggested that we do a 'Homage to the protests of 1968' (50 years ago next year) using posters from that time as inspiration: simple lino prints in … Continue reading Seeds of Change

 Seven gathered around the tables at Cardiff Print Workshop for a day of creating and printing.
 In the morning, collages were created from recycled materials, selected for the effect they would produce when inked and printed.
 From out of the gluing and layering, etching and sharing, scenes and shapes gradually emerged.
 A hare running through … Continue reading Collagraph Day

 I'II be showing some of my new cyanotypes in this exhibition next week.
 We are excited to welcome two Italian artists, Marilena Fineanno and Federica Ferretti who are travelling from Rome with their paintings for the exhibition.
 We have named the exhibition Donne Feroci (Wild Women) in honour of them.